thinkerelwin/social-app-fullstack/README.md

 ![App preview](https://github.com/thinkerelwin/social-app-fullstack/assets/25836139/a7cbe337-fd0d-4733-a3be-f69f8797a7bd)

-A monorepo that contains both the Front-end and Back-end project, it's a social media app with an advertisement on the side.
+A demo app that contains both the Front-end and Back-end project, it's a social media app with an advertisement on the side.

 **Guest account**: `zxcvs@mail.com`/`zxcvs`